-The Best Affordable Dishwashers of 2019
+The Best Affordable Dishwashers of 2021

 The Whirlpool WDTA50SAHZ is one of the few dishwashers at this price point that we've tested that has a stainless steel interior.
 Most budget dishwashers have a plastic tub, which may contribute to louder dishwasher cycles and slower drying.
 Stainless steel tubs typically make for quieter cycles (indeed, this one clocks in at 47 dBA, which is softer than most other Whirlpool dishwashers at this price point), and also look nicer.
 This dishwasher also comes with small LED lights that give you status updates as to the cycle's progression.
 This is especially helpful if the dishwasher is so quiet that you're not sure whether it's running or not.

-As for performance, the Normal and Heavy cycles were able to clean more than 96% of the food stain off of our test dishes.
-The 1-Hour Wash cycle, however, really struggled with some of the tougher stains; the trade-off is that the 1-Hour cycle finishes in one hour, while the other two cycles can take as long as three to four hours to finish.
+As for performance, the Normal and Heavy cycles were able to clean more than 96 percent of the food stain off of our test dishes.
+The 1-Hour Wash cycle, however, really struggled with some of the tougher stains; the trade-off is that the 1-Hour cycle finishes in 60 minutes, while the other two cycles can take as long as three to four hours to finish.
 This dishwasher is best for households that run the dishwasher on a weekly, rather than daily basis.

 Available in stainless steel, black and white, the Amana ADB14000AGS dishwasher isn't just one of the most affordable models we've tested—its Normal cycle does a very nice job getting your dishes clean.
 With only three cycles and two options, it lacks the fancy features of more expensive dishwashers, but for the asking price, it's a good value.